 I have a question for you.
 How do you know that you needed these four crowns that he did for you?
 Do you have any suspicions that he wasn’t honest with you about that?
 If this dentist was willing to sell you a root canal that you didn’t need, would he also be willing to try to sell you crowns you didn’t need?

 Bottom line, dental tourism is a risky business.
 Just going across the border to save money can end up being a very expensive choice, as it has in your case.
 The standards of dental care in Mexico are not what they are in the United States.
 As I said, I know of two excellent Mexican dentists who operate practices in border towns and can legitimately save a patient considerable money, if they are willing to travel.
-But I would advise strongly against picking any dentist in Mexico at random.
+But I would advise strongly against picking any dentist in Mexico at random or because they have good marketing.
 Dentistry isn’t cheap if it doesn’t last, if you’re sold treatment that you don’t need, or if it causes problems that later have to be fixed.

 – Dr. Hall